The €25,000 call I nearly didn’t take

-GoalSaver helps you to save regularly for things like home improvements, a wedding, a car, a new baby, a holiday, like Niamh, or for whatever you feel will make a difference in your life.
+GoalSaver helps you to save regularly for things like home improvements, a wedding, a car, the changes you need to make before a new baby arrives, a holiday, or for whatever makes a difference in your life.
 Find out how Goalsaver can help you, here.

 All efforts were made to ensure that the information in this article was accurate at the time of original publication.
 The content of this article do not constitute financial advice.

 Bank of Ireland is regulated by the Central Bank of Ireland.